albeva/LightBASIC/README.md

 print "Hello World\n"
 ```

-Supported by JetBrains who provide a licence to their dvelopment tools for this project. https://jb.gg/OpenSource
+Supported by JetBrains who provide a licence to their development tools for this project. https://jb.gg/OpenSource